-- Candidates should realize that the department advertising in the Job Information List normally expects candidates to attend the MLA convention for screening interviews.
+- Departments advertising in the Job Information List normally expect candidates to attend the MLA convention for screening interviews.
 Candidates who do not attend the convention may therefore be at a disadvantage.
-In such cases a telephone interview may be an appropriate alternative.
-Departments and candidates should realize that convention attendance is generally the most efficient and least expensive way to conduct interviews.
-Departments should make every effort to be represented at the convention by at least one member of the search committee.
+In such cases, an interview by videoconference may be an appropriate alternative (see ADE and ADFL’s “Suggestions for Interviews Using Videoconferencing and the Telephone”).
+Convention attendance is still generally the most effective way to conduct interviews, and departments should make every effort to be represented at the convention by at least one member of the search committee.

 - Departments need to be able to reach candidates quickly to schedule MLA convention interviews.
-Candidates, especially those who plan to travel during the holidays, should supply departments with complete itineraries including telephone numbers.
+Candidates, especially those who plan to travel during the holidays, should supply departments with contact information.
 Because of the expenses related to convention attendance, departments should notify all candidates, including those not invited for interviews, of their status as early as possible.

 - Candidates applying from outside North America should have a contact in the United States to receive mail and messages.
 Since few departments have resources to bring candidates to on-campus interviews from outside North America, candidates who reside abroad should determine arrangements for any on-campus interviews during MLA convention interviews.